-4.2.2.2.
-Test Procedures

-a.
+4.4.1.
 Audit Procedure

-Use this procedure to audit lots of packages labeled by count of more than 50 items but not for determining lot compliance.
-Determine the lot compliance based on actual count or by using the "Violation Procedure" (b).
+Use this procedure to audit lots of packages labeled by count of more than 50 items.
+Determine the lot compliance based on actual count or Section 4.4.2.
+Procedures to "Use if the Inspector Suspects the Lot Violates the Package Reguirements."

-Note: The precision of this procedure is only ± 1 %.
+Note: The precision of this procedure is only $\pm 1$ %.

 - 1. Follow Section 2.3.1.
 "Define the Inspection Lot."
-Use a "Category A" sampling plan in the inspection; and select a random sample. - 2.
-Select an initial tare sample according to Section 2.3.5.1.
-"Determination of Tare Sample and Average Tare Weight." - 3.
+Use a "Category A" sampling plan in the inspection; select a random sample; then use the following test procedure to determine lot compliance. - 2.
+Select an initial tare sample according to Section 2.3.5.
+"Tare Procedures." - 3.
 Gross weigh the first package in the tare sample and record this weight. - 4.
-Select the number of items from the first tare package that weighs the greater: - \succ 10 % of the labeled count; or - > a quantity equal to at least 50 minimum divisions on the scale.
+Select the number of items from the first tare package that weighs the greater: - $\succ$ 10 % of the labeled count; or a quantity equal to at least 50 minimum divisions on the scale.

-Using a scale with 1 g divisions, the selected count must weigh at least 50 grams.
+Example: Using a scale with 1 g divisions, the selected count must weigh at least 50 grams.
 If a scale with 0.001 lb divisions is used, the selected count must weigh at least 0.05 lb.
 Record the count and weight.